brightly-salty/qbcanon/arts-humanities/humanities/thought/philosophy.md

 Sic et Non

+### Theodor Adorno

+Against Epistemology

+- posited that Sigmund Freud and Edmund Husserl were "philosophical opposites"

 ### St. Anselm of Canterbury

 He was the founder of Scholasticism.
 He created the ontological argument for God's existence in his book